OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/sandump-tool.rst

       * - Release
         - Description
       * - 2011
-        - Starting with Tungsten Fabric Release 2011, you can use *Sandump* tool on Windows machines.
+        - Starting with OpenSDN Release 2011, you can use *Sandump* tool on Windows machines.
       * - 2008
-        - Starting with Tungsten Fabric Release 2008, *Sandump* tool is available in contrail-tools container.
+        - Starting with OpenSDN Release 2008, *Sandump* tool is available in contrail-tools container.
 You can use the *Sandump* tool on macOS machines.